eodash/eodash/docs/widgets/internal-widgets/EodashItemCatalog.md

 ### Filters (`filters`)

 Each entry in the `filters` array configures one filter panel in `eox-itemfilter`.
 The defaults provide a single cloud-cover range filter.

+To bootstrap this config from a live STAC API, run `node core/node/scripts/suggestFilters.js <stac-api-endpoint>`; it inspects the collections' queryables and summaries and prints a suggested `filters` array to review and paste.

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |